NabilNoaman/UniWebView/README.md

 #### Can I load local html files by using UniWebView?

 Yes, UniWebView can load local html file.
 Put your files in the StreamingAssets folder (`Assets/StreamingAssets`), and use set the url property of UniWebView as below:

 * For Mac Editor and iOS: `_webView.url = Application.streamingAssetsPath + "/yourWebPage.html";`
 * For Android: `_webView.url = "file:///android_asset/yourWebPage.html";`

+If you are using "Split Application Binary" for Android build (obb files), you should not put your local html files under `StreamingAssets` folder.
+Instead, you can put them to `Assets/Plugins/Android/asset/` and then you can use the same url (like "file:///android_asset/yourWebPage.html") to load it.

 #### Can I load some html string by using UniWebView?